nileshs23/divine-society-1574/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to give credit to my IA Mohit Agarwal for Helping to make this project.
-I've included a few of my favorites to kick things off!
+I would like to give credit to my IA Mohit Agarwal for Helping to make this project. !

 * Masai School
 * ALL INSTRUCTORS.

-Thank You...!
+Thank You...For Giving this wonderful project idea !

 <p align="right">(<a href="#readme-top">back to top</a>)</p>